Foliage, festivals, and Thanksgiving: there are plenty of reasons to plan a vacation to one of the best places to visit in November in the USA!

 From Jennifer of National Park Obsessed

-Grand Canyon National Park is a wonderful National Park to visit in November.
+With cooling weather and lessening crowds by the time mid-fall hits, Grand Canyon National Park is a wonderful national park to visit in November.

 While the North Rim is closed for the season, the more popular South Rim is open year-round.

-In addition to the sky viewing, November is a great time for hiking trails such as Bright Angel or South Kaibab Trail.
+In addition to the sky viewing, November is a great time to enjoy popular hiking trails such as Bright Angel or South Kaibab Trail.

 Columbia River Gorge, Oregon and Washington